 It is KIPP's policy that all students wear the appropriate dress code.
-During the pandemic, KIPP Texas relaxed that policy.
-For the 23-24 school year, KIPP Texas will implement a relaxed statewide policy.
+For the school year, KIPP Texas will implement a relaxed statewide policy.
 Students will be allowed to wear any KIPP collared or t-shirt issued by the student's current school.
 Students will also be allowed to wear khaki, blue or black pants, skirts, or shorts as long as the skirts or shorts are 3 inches above the knee or longer.
 Students will not be allowed to wear sheer bottoms.
 Bottoms should be without holes, rips or tears.
 Individual schools may have a policy regarding students wearing blue jeans which will be communicated by your school; if your school does not communicate it, it is not permitted on that particular campus.
 Students may wear non-KIPP outerwear to school, but must remove the outerwear and store it in a locker, backpack, or classroom while in the building.
 Students may wear KIPP branded sweatshirts or hooded sweatshirts inside the building.
 Students may not wear hoods or caps, and their face must be visible at all times.